Ritzoosk/reading-notes/201/class-08.md

 - linking back you your pages you can use the shorter relative URL
 - parents, grandparents etc pg82 pdf89
 - email links
+-

+- a tag, inside a tag 'href' = 'url', close a tag, "text that will link" closing ta tag.

 >```html
  <a href="mailto:jon@example.org">Email Jon</a>
  ```